Big news from Australia!

 To celebrate Triple Giving Tuesday, our largest fundraising drive of the year, we want to share with you, our valued supporter, some exciting news!

 We are proud to announce the launch of OMF Australia with the establishment of the Melbourne ME/CFS Collaboration, to be led by our beloved colleague and newest Collaborative Research Center (CRC) Director, Christopher Armstrong, PhD.
-The Melbourne Collaboration will be the 5th addition to our global network of OMF-established CRCs that include Harvard, Stanford, Uppsala, and Montreal Universities.
+The Melbourne Collaboration will be the 5th addition to our global network of OMF funded CRCs that include Harvard, Stanford, Uppsala, and Montreal Universities.

 We are tremendously grateful for the generous support from Emerge Australia, our Australian partner.
 Emerge Australia is a national organization providing information, support and advocacy for people with ME/CFS — giving hope and help to more than 250,000 Australians living with the disease.

 Christopher Armstrong, PhD, will be the Director of the Melbourne ME/CFS Collaboration.
 Chris, OMF’s former Science Liaison and Visiting Scholar at Stanford, completed his PhD in Biochemistry at the University of Melbourne and has been involved with researching ME/CFS for over a decade.
 An Australian native, he is perfectly positioned to lead and grow this new research hub for years to come.

 Under the direction of Dr. Armstrong, the team at the Melbourne ME/CFS Collaboration will conduct a groundbreaking research program to develop a personalized medical approach for studying and treating ME/CFS.